nehathorat18/90DaysOfDevOps/2026/day-01/learning-plan.md

 ---

 ## **How will you stay consistent every single day?**
-I will stay consistent through proper planning, hands-on practice, and handwritten notes.
+I will stay consistent through proper planning, hands-on practice and handwritten notes.

 ---